Background pattern

 Introduction

-BRUKINSA hard capsules of80mg
+BRUKINSA Hard Capsules of80mg

 zanubrutinib

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience side effects, consult your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
-See section4.
+• If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

-6.Contents of the pack and additional information
+Contents of the pack

 1. What is BRUKINSA and what is it used for

-BRUKINSA is used to treat Waldenström macroglobulinemia (also known as lymphoplasmacytic lymphoma), a cancer that affects a type of white blood cell called B cells that produce too much of a protein called IgM.
+BRUKINSA is used to treat Waldenström's macroglobulinemia (also known as lymphoplasmacytic lymphoma), a cancer that affects a type of white blood cell called B cells that produce too much of a protein called IgM.

 Do not take BRUKINSA